 Quality of optics

-Optics quality is important so that you get a clear view without the unnecessary dents and bends caused by dust and other elements.
-For added dispersion, it is better you choose apochromatic lenses because they contain liquid between each lens.
+Optics quality is important to get a clear view without the unnecessary dents and bends caused by dust and other elements.
+For added dispersion, you should choose apochromatic lenses because they contain liquid between each lens.

 How to maintain your new telescope